NORTH COUNTRY CISMA

 Description

-Habitat Bristly locust can be found in a variety of soils.
-Reasons for Concern Bristly locust was originally planted to control erosion, but escaped cultivation.
+Bristly locust was originally planted to control erosion, but escaped cultivation.
 In the wild, it forms dense thickets that crowd out other plants and wildlife.
 Cutting it causes new growth from the roots, leading to the plant's spread.
-All parts of bristly locust are mildly poisonous. |
+All parts of bristly locust are mildly poisonous.

 Black & Pale Swallow-wort